Roseman University of Health Sciences is authorized under Federal law to enroll non-immigrant alien students.

 Eligibility and Social Security Number Requirement

 F1 students are eligible for enrollment at Roseman University.
 H-4 Visa holders (dependents of H1B work visa recipients) are eligible to study in the United States pending the status of the H1B recipient’s visa validity.
-However, it is important to note that due to background checks in each of our programs and the requirement for each student to attain an internship license, every student must attain a social security number (by the deadline specified by the academic program) per the following:
+However, it is important to note that due to background checks in some of our programs and/or the requirement for a student to attain an internship license, a student may need to attain a social security number (.pdf) (by the deadline specified by the academic program) per the following:

 In Fall of 2011, the Social Security Administration (SSA) implemented a policy that prevents educational institutions from assisting students (prospective or current) who are applying for a Social Security number solely on the basis of enrollment.
 Further, the only way a school would be allowed to assist an international student with applying for a Social Security number, is if the student was working on campus.
 This means the educational institution guarantees the student a job on campus, and currently, Roseman does not.

 Note: A Tax Identification Number cannot be accepted in place of a Social Security Number.

 Roseman University of Health Sciences requires that all students on an F1 visa pay tuition and fees for the first year of their program in advance (and prior to issuance of an I-20 by the institution).
 Students must also demonstrate that they are financially capable of supporting themselves for the entire period of stay in the United States while pursuing a full course of study.
 Students are required to show documentary evidence of means of support.
 This policy applies to both initial and transfer students.

 A list of program costs is located in each respective unit’s section of the Student Catalog (link).